Snoring & Sleep Apnea Treatment in Austin, TX

 Dr. Daniel Slaughter talks about the difference between snoring and sleep apnea and how we diagnose it and how we treat it.

-Sinus & Snoring Specialists offer many different treatment options for snoring and sleep apnea.
-It is important to understand that snoring and sleep apnea are part of the same disease process which includes:
+At Sinus & Snoring Specialists, we offer a wide range of treatment options for snoring and sleep apnea.
+It’s important to understand that these conditions are all part of the same disease spectrum, which progresses in severity:

 Why Do I Snore?